 Non-Catholic students are expected to participate in the religious formation and education programs of the school, including, but not limited to, liturgies, religious functions, and religion classes for credit.

-The only exception is the reception of sacraments such as Holy Communion and Confirmation.
-They must be willing to accept the standards, values, and regulations of the school.
+Parents of non-Catholic students must be willing to accept the standards, values, and regulations of the school.
 They must understand the religious education program of the school at the time of enrollment.